Contact Us 720.594.7360

 The pandemic presented unplanned stress in everyone’s life.
 Many things were disrupted by the pandemic and marriage is no exception.
 When the world shut down at the outbreak of the COVID-19 pandemic everyone was confined to their homes and often didn’t physically engage with people that weren’t under the same roof.
 During this time many couples were forced to spend more time together than they ever had before, working from home, and adjusting to a new reality.
 The pandemic created stress for everyone and put many relationships to the test.
 While we can’t completely blame coronavirus for the spike in divorce rates from 2020 to 2021, being with your partner 24/7 can make it difficult to suppress any relationship issues and even cause those issues to rise to the surface.

-If you’re considering a divorce and don’t know where to start, schedule a consultation with a Colorado Legal Group attorney by calling (720) 594-7360 or submit a free case evaluation on this page.
+If you are considering divorce and would like guidance on your next steps, you may schedule a consultation with a Colorado Legal Group attorney by calling (720) 594-7360 or submitting a free case evaluation on this page.